PPPD Support · Ontario

 03 / Diagnosis Normal test results are part of the picture, not a reason to dismiss you.

 PPPD is a clinical diagnosis.
-Vestibular function tests, MRIs, and bloodwork typically come back without abnormalities, which is frustrating and also expected.
-The Bárány Society established the criteria in 2017, and the condition is listed in the ICD-11.
+Vestibular function tests, MRIs, and bloodwork typically return without abnormalities.
+The Bárány Society established criteria in 2017; it is listed in the ICD-11.
+Absence of findings is not evidence that nothing is wrong.

 04 / Mechanism The nervous system gets stuck in high-alert, and the brain starts leaning too hard on vision.